danbev/learning-nodejs/README.md

 WebAPI and then return.
 The functionality for setTimeout is provided by the WebAPI and when the timer is due the WebAPI will push the callback onto the callback queue.
 Items from the callback queue will be picked up by the event loop and pushed onto the stack for execution.

+TODO: Is the microtask queue considered part of V8 or part of chrome?

 Now lets compare this with Node.js: